Jimmy-Patrick-Coleman/Calculator_Project/README.md

-A Calculator project for The Odin Project itruns simple math functions based on inputs from buttons.
+A Calculator project for The Odin Project it runs simple math functions based on inputs from buttons.

 I hope you enjoy it i worked really hard on it.